-*I am the mom and I, with mr gorgeous, can choose what we learn and how we learn it.
-Now, I am following the Texas State Board of Ed’s requirements for high school graduation for Cora (a senior this year).
-But my goal for her is for her to learn how to learn, so when she goes to college, she will do what God wants her to!!
+*I am the mom and I, with Mr Gorgeous, can choose what we learn and how we learn it.
+Now, I followed the Texas State Board of Ed’s requirements for high school graduation for my three that have graduated.
+But my goal is for them to learn how to learn, so when they are in college and out in real life, they will do what God wants them to!!

 *All four of my kids learn differently, so I have learned to stay flexible and try to figure out (kinda like a puzzle) what will draw the best out of them!!